fomightez/structurework/README.md

 Collection of links to launchable Jupyter environment where various structure/function analysis tools work.
 Many of my recent scripts are built with use in these environments in mind:

-- [bio3d-binder](https://github.com/fomightez/bio3d-binder) - launchable, working Jupyter-baseed environment with bio3d package for Biological Structure Analysis running in RStudio with some examples (*RStudio???-based).
+- [bio3d-binder](https://github.com/fomightez/bio3d-binder) - launchable, working Jupyter-baseed environment with the Bio3D package for Macromolecular Structure Analysis running in R+Jupyter (RStudio is an option there, too) with some examples (*R-based*).

 - [cl_demo-binder](https://github.com/fomightez/cl_demo-binder) - launchable, working Jupyter-baseed environment that has a collection of demonstrations useful resources on command line for manipulating structure files